Abdul-SJ/Abdul-SJ/README.md

 - 💬 Ask me about **React JS, PHP, HTMLCSS, JavaScript**

-- 👯 I’m looking for a Website Development job.
+- 👯 I'm currently looking for opportunities.
+I love to learn and contribute in any and every possible way.

 - 📫 How to reach me **subhanjavedsj3@gmail.com**